Universality of dilute solutions of ring polymers in the thermal crossover region between $\theta$ and athermal solvents: Conclusions

 The computation of the universal ratio $U^\theta_\text{RD}$ and the swelling curve $\alpha_H$ for rings leads to a procedure for indirectly estimating the $\theta$-temperature $\Theta_R$ for any ring polymer-solvent system, from a single measurement of the hydrodynamic radius at a temperature in the thermal crossover regime, provided the chemistry-dependent constant $k_0$ for the linear polymer-solvent system is known.

-The value for the ratio $R^2_{gR}/R^2_{gL}$ (the \textit{g-factor}) is found to increase from 0.5 in $\theta$-solvents to 0.55 in the athermal solvent limit, with the increase occurring rapidly at small values of $z$.
+The value for the ratio $R^{2}_{gR}/R^{2}_{gL}$ (the \textit{g-factor}) is found to increase from 0.5 in $\theta$-solvents to 0.55 in the athermal solvent limit, with the increase occurring rapidly at small values of $z$.
 The values in the two limits are in agreement with values reported earlier in the literature.
-The ratio of the hydrodynamic radii, $R_{HR}/R_{HL}$, has a more uniform increase with $z$, and its inverse $D_R/D_L$, the ratio of long-time diffusivities, approaches the asymptotic value of 1.11 in athermal solvents, close to previously reported values for synthetic polymers.
+The ratio of the hydrodynamic radii, $R_{HR}/R_{HL}$, has a more uniform increase with $z$, and its inverse $D_R/D_L$, the ratio of long-time diffusivities, approaches an asymptotic value around 1.11 in athermal solvents, close to previously reported values for synthetic polymers.
 Analytical expressions for both ratios are proposed in the thermal crossover regime that provide an excellent fit to the simulation data.

-While the current work is focused on understanding the static and dynamic equilibrium behaviour of dilute solutions of ring polymers, the results discussed here are also relevant to the investigation of the interesting rheological and viscoelastic properties of ring polymer solutions, such as tumbling and tank-treading dynamics that have been observed recently in shear flow~\cite{Tu2020}, since it is essential to know the solvent quality of a polymer-solvent system, even away from equilibrium.
-For instance, in the case of linear polymer solutions, universal swelling curves observed for properties such as $R_g$, $R_H$ or the viscosity radius $R_{\eta}$, independent of the polymer-solvent chemistry~\cite{Fujita,Tominaga2002,Sharad2014}, have been useful in determining the solvent quality of polymer-solvent systems from a measurement of the swelling ratios.
-The estimated values of $z$ have then been used in simulation models to replicate the system under similar conditions, and has enabled the parameter free prediction of the properties of solutions away from equilibrium and facilitated quantitative comparison with experiments~\cite{Sasmal2017,Hsiao2017,Sunthar2005,Prakash2019}.
+While the current work is focused on understanding the static and dynamic equilibrium behaviour of dilute solutions of ring polymers, the results discussed here are also relevant to the investigation of rheological and viscoelastic properties of ring polymer solutions, such as the interesting tumbling and tank-treading dynamics that have been observed recently in shear flow~\cite{Tu2020}, since even away from equilibrium, it is essential to characterise the solvent quality of a polymer-solvent system.
+For instance, in the case of linear polymer solutions, universal swelling curves that have been observed and computed for properties such as $R_g$, $R_H$ or the viscosity radius $R_{\eta}$, independent of the polymer-solvent chemistry~\cite{Fujita,Tominaga2002,Sharad2014,KumarRavi,Sunthar2006}, have been useful in determining the solvent quality of polymer-solvent systems from a measurement of the swelling ratios.
+The estimated values of $z$ have then been used to characterise systems undergoing flow~\cite{Sunthar2005b,Saadat2015,Hsiao2017,Pan2018}, and has enabled the parameter free prediction of the properties of solutions away from equilibrium and facilitated quantitative comparison with experiments~\cite{Sasmal2017,Sunthar2005,Sunthar2005b,Saadat2015,Prakash2019}.
 It is hoped that the current predictions of the equilibrium crossover behaviour of ring polymer solutions will prove to be similarly useful in future simulations of their rheological behaviour in various flows.